So after years of making tracks in the studio and sharing drafts here and there, I finally decided to do my own music distribution.

 It means that when you release your music, you get access to your artist profile on Spotify and Apple Music.

-This lets you edit your photo, post your favourite playlists, and get in touch with your fanbase.
+This lets you edit your photo, post your favourite playlists, and get promote your music to your fanbase.

 The blue checkmark is the seal of approval that makes you look legit—even though we already knew you are.
 So get verified today, and make the most out of your music distribution!